 8. Why is Steel Used for Making a Boiler?

-Steel or traditionally cast iron are utilized in fire bars for boiler production because of the following factors mentioned below.
+Steel or traditionally cast iron is utilized in fire bars for boiler production because of the factors mentioned below.

 - Widely available

 - Welded to the necessary structure

 - Oxidation and corrosion-resistant

 Stainless steel, especially iron alloy forms, is not utilized in moistened portions of boiler grate stoker due to rust and stress corrosion cracking.
 However, ferritic stainless steel is commonly found in overheated places that are not exposed to boiling water and electrical heating stainless steel casings.
 But, one thing that everyone wonders about is why steel is used instead of copper.

 So, yes, the heat pipes in the boiler grate bar are composed of steel rather than copper.
 Although we know copper has high thermal conduction than steel, steel is more potent and can more quickly resist high pressure.
 One thing more, we know a steel-tube boiler will have more metal, but since steel is less expensive than copper, this isn’t a big deal?

 As the number of installations of different types of Mechanical Stokers continues to grow, the necessity for specific literature for each type of boiler grate stoker becomes increasingly essential.
 We hope that after reading our article, all of your concepts about grate stoker are clear now.